lawrencefmm/Tree-Generator/README.md

 # Tree-Generator
-A code for generating trees.
+A code for generating random trees.